Threats Layered Cybersecurity and Objective-based Pentests

 A survey conducted by GetApp reports that 43% of employees do not receive regular cybersecurity training and another 8% report never receiving any training at all.
 The statistics do well to highlight the sheer level of exposure businesses across industries have towards cyber-attacks including ransomware and phishing attacks.

-For small business owners, cybersecurity remains of the most difficult challenges to approach.
-As mentioned in previous Packetlabs blog posts, small businesses account for 43% of cyber-attacks, leaving them wide open to massive liabilities, including complete business closure.
-In fact, according to the U.S’ National Cyber Security Alliance, 60% of those small businesses are unable to sustain business operations within 6 months of a cyber-attack.
+For SMBs, cybersecurity remains of the most difficult challenges to approach.
+Small businesses account for close to 50% of all cyberattacks, leaving them open to massive liabilities, including complete business closure.
+In fact, according to the U.S’ National Cyber Security Alliance, 60% of those small businesses are unable to sustain business operations within six months of a cyberattack.

 Social Engineering